Geography of Oromia: National parks

 Awash and Bale National Parks are the largest in the region.
 The Awash consisted most of East African plain games except giraffe and buffalo.
 It is home to the oryx, kudu, cararcal, aardvark, colobus monkey, green monkeys, baboons, leopards, klipspringers, hippopotamuses, seemering's gazelle, grevy's zebra and cheetah.
 It has also wide range of bird species including limburger l, wattle crane, angur buzzard, verreaux eagle, long eared owls, water fowls, shore birds and the colorful ruddy shelled duck as well as the endemic blue-winged goose are common in the marshy areas of the park.

 Human factors

-Oromia was inhabited by many many kingdoms until large-scale settlements were made by Oromos in their migration to the northern highlands in 1550s.
+Oromia was inhabited by many kingdoms until large-scale settlements were made by Oromos in their migration to the northern highlands in 1550s.
 The period saw Oromo expansion into south-eastern, central, western, and northern regions of Ethiopia, and much of present-day Somalia and Kenya.
-The migration mostly labeled by many historians an invasion, plunder, onslaught and conquest.

 In 1968, malaria was originated from Oromia Region which was confirmed caused by geographical setting with elevation of 1,600 and 2,500 above sea level from South East to North west of the region periphery.